KANAjetzt/blog/posts/creating-a-custom-button-border-shader-for-my-circle-battle-game/index.md

 ![Video showcasing the Buttons on the tile screen changing colors based on the distance to the circles.](./button_1.mp4)

 Done!
-The biggest hurdle was to figure out that you have to pass the size of the element via GDScript but now I know 😅
+The biggest hurdle was to figure out that you have to pass the size of the element via GDScript to the shader 😅

 ## Title Texture
 Just a quick side note, for the title I used a mask texture